 - They have to be permanent.
 The seller must guarantee that the trees they’ll plant won’t be cut down in 10 years, or that the wind generators installed will be actually used.

 - They must be additional.
 “Additionality” is a tricky concept, but let’s say that the GHG reduction thanks to the offsets has to be added to the business-as-usual scenario.
 This means that the reduction must be real and that the company/landowner that receives the money cannot use those CO2 credits as wiggle room to pollute elsewhere.

 So what are your next steps?

-- Decide what do you want to offset.
+- Decide what you want to offset.
 Just a part of your lifestyle?
-Your summer flight?
+Your Christmas flight?

 - Look for companies that include offsets in their services – or that at least give you the option to purchase them as an extra

 - Support businesses that aim at being carbon neutral and are actually doing something about to reduce their emissions

 - Learn about what your country or region is doing to become carbon neutral or climate positive – here you can find info on the European Union plans